Definition

 Examples of vertical cloud services

-While many vertical cloud services tend to fall under the category of software as a service (SaaS), they can also be platform as a service (PaaS) and infrastructure as a service (IaaS) offerings.
+While many vertical cloud services tend to fall under the category of software as a service, they can also be platform-as-a-service and infrastructure-as-a-service offerings.

 There is a growing number of smaller, or more specialized, vendors in the vertical cloud market, but some of the major public cloud providers also offer industry-specific services.
-For example, Amazon Web Services provides AWS GovCloud, a service that offers an isolated AWS cloud region specifically for U.S. government agencies that have sensitive workloads and strict regulatory requirements.
+For example, AWS GovCloud is a service that offers an isolated AWS cloud region specifically for U.S. government agencies that have sensitive workloads and strict regulatory requirements.
+Also, Microsoft Cloud for Manufacturing is a service that offers tools to create a resilient supply chain, as well as helps to fold internet of things and artificial intelligence into production processes.

 Continue Reading About vertical cloud